Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

 \quad \raisebox{.6cm}{$\Longrightarrow$} \quad

-}} \end{itemize} The connecting swap-sequence from the matrix $L_\Lambda$ to $L_{\Lambda+1}$ (what is $M_{G'}$) can be defined analogously to the previous one.
+}} \end{itemize} The connecting swap-sequence from the matrix $L_\Lambda$ to $L_{\Lambda+1}$ (which is $F_{G'}$) can be defined analogously to the previous one.
+This completes the definition of the canonical path $\Gamma(X,Y,s).$

-Next we will analyze the behavior of the current matrices $\hat M(G,G",Z)$ along this sub-sequences.
+Next we will analyze the behavior of the current matrices $\widehat M(G,G',Z)$ along these sub-sequences.
 At first we consider those $Z$'s which correspond to matrices $L_i.$

 Let $M$ be an integer matrix and let $M'$ be a $2\times 2$ submatrix of it.
 If we add $1$'s to the values of the positions of one diagonal in $M'$ and $-1$'s to the values of the positions of the other diagonal, then the acquired matrix has the same row and column sums as $M$ had.
 Such an operation is called a {\bf switch}.
 When our matrix $M$ is the adjacency matrix of a degree sequence realization, then any swap clearly corresponds to a switch of that matrix.
-The two matrices are in {\em switch-distance} $1$ from each other. \begin{lemma} All adjacency matrices $L_1,\ldots,L_\Lambda$ are in switch-distance $1$ from the adjacency matrix of some appropriate realizations. \end{lemma} \Proof We show here the statement for such an $L_i$ where $M(A_i)=0$ therefore $L_i$ itself is an $(A'_i)$-KO-matrix, and where - by definition - $A_i=A'_i$ (the other case is similar).
-Due to the definitions $A_i$ originally is not an edge either in $G$ or in $G'.$ It belongs to the friendly path, therefore we also know that $\mathrm{Cousin}(A_i)=0$ also holds in $M_G,M_G'$.
-In $L_i$ this value is $1$, so $A_i$ is an edge in $Z.$ Therefore $L_i$ which is $=F_Z$ looks like the matrix to the left in the following figure (the circled element is the cousin of $A_i$).
-The corresponding $\hat M(G+G'-Z)$ is shown on the right hand side:
+We say that the two matrices are in {\bf switch-distance} $1$ from each other.
+It is clear that bounded switch-distance between two matrices also means bounded Hamming distance between them (as it was required in (F)(d)).